dharmatech/reddit-dhtk-ps/README.md

 # reddit-dhtk-ps

-PowerShell modules which download Reddit link and comment data, storing them them in SQL Server.
+PowerShell modules which download Reddit link and comment data, storing them them in SQL Server for later viewing, analysis, and processing.

 No account login required.